-This program provides a solid foundation of coursework that emphasizes developmentally appropriate curriculum design and instrumentation skills based on the guidelines of the National Association for the Education of Young Children.
+This program provides a solid foundation of coursework that emphasizes developmentally appropriate practice and creative curriculum design based on the guidelines of the National Association for the Education of Young Children.
+Graduates apply for the Pre-kindergarten Associate's License from the State of Ohio.

 Graduates will be able to:

-- Demonstrate knowledge of how children develop and learn by creating the environment that supports the physical, social, emotional, cognitive, and aesthetic development of young children from birth through age five.
+- Demonstrate knowledge of how children develop and learn by creating the environment that supports the physical, social, emotional, cognitive, and aesthetic development of young children from birth through age eight.

 - Plan and utilize developmentally appropriate curriculum and instructional practices that meet the individual needs of all children and include play, small group projects, open-ended questioning, discussions, problem solving, and decision making.